25 Jan What is a Credit Score

 Your Application Information

-A mortgage application contains important personal information.
 Your application will include details about you that are not available in your credit report.
 For example: your income, your job, any dependants and how much deposit you have.

 Previous Credit History